cjwerk/shop-shop/README.md

   ## Description

   Creating an optimal shopping website to help you search and save any item that peaks your intrest.
 Go to the deployed site at https://rocky-everglades-49965.herokuapp.com/ and check it out.
 Intreseted in how its done?
-Check out the repo at https://github.com/cjwerk/shop-shop and see.
+Check out the repo at https://github.com/cjwerk/shop-shop and see!

 ![screenshot](\21-mern-homework-demo-01.gif)
   ## Installation